 Applicants who previously attended an accredited nursing program, college or university may, under certain circumstances, receive credit for previous successfully completed course work.
 This includes non-nursing as well as professional nursing courses.
 Learn more.

-Joseph F. McCloskey School of Nursing at Lehigh Valley Health Network offers a three-year diploma program in professional nursing.
-Graduates of the program qualify to take the NCLEX-RN Licensure Examination.
+Joseph F. McCloskey School of Nursing at Lehigh Valley Health Network offers a three-year dual enrollment program with Alvernia University.
+Graduates of the program will receive both an RN diploma and an Associate Degree in Applied Science.
+Graduates qualify to take the NCLEX-RN Licensure Examination.

-Students benefit from an affiliation with Pennsylvania State University.
-College credits earned in the program through Penn State can be applied toward a bachelor of science in nursing degree.
-In addition, our students may use Penn State student services.
+Students benefit from an affiliation with Alvernia University.
+College credits earned in the program through Alvernia can be applied toward a bachelor of science in nursing degree.
+In addition, our students may use Alvernia University student services.
 Please see the Curriculum Plan for more detailed information on required courses.